malachi-iot/estdlib/docs/feature-flags.md

 Defaults to true.
 Note that estd::freertos::mutex and similar are enabled always.

+## FEATURE_ESTD_IS_EMPTY

+LLVM and GCC support __is_empty extension, necessary for estd::is_empty implementation.
+This flag indicates the presence of estd::is_empty based on that criteria

 ## FEATURE_ESTD_IOS_GCOUNT

 Enable or disable 'gcount' feature in istream

+## FEATURE_ESTD_SPARSE_TUPLE

+Enables non-standard behavior to reduce size of tuples when empty (0-byte) size elements are used.
+Defaults to true.  'get' will end up returning a temporary in this case

 # CMake level